• Skip to primary navigation

 This is a Philadelphia caramel cheesecake.
 You are free to experiment with different kinds of cream cheeses but I find that the fat content of Philadelphia cream cheese is the most reliable and the perfect texture for a creamy yet light cheesecake.

-For the cookie base, I replaced the traditional Graham Crackers with Oreo cookies.
+For the cookie base in this chocolate caramel cheese cake recipe, I replaced the traditional graham crackers with Oreo cookies.
 Again, you can use any other chocolate cookies but I still recommend Oreos.

 Oreo cookies are a little drier which is what you want when combined with butter.
 It holds better after baking and doesn’t become soggy or rock-solid.